 If you want to invest in a rug, be sure you do your due diligence.
 Everyone is going to tell you that it’s handmade, even if it isn’t.
 A good test is to pull at one of the fringe strings on the end.
 If it is handmade, you should be able to see the string pulled for the entire length of the rug.
 If not, the fringe was added last and the rug is machine-made.

 You’ll see beautifully painted ceramic plates for sale in the markets all over Uzbekistan.
 It’s a great purchase if you want a statement piece for your coffee table, but will take some careful packaging and packing to get it home in one piece.

 As with everything else, the ceramic plates vary in terms of quality.
 There are simple plates, shown below, that usually come in sets.
 You can purchase an entire set that includes a teapot and four teacups (they look like bowls but that is what everyone drinks tea out of in Uzbekistan) for a starting price of $15 USD.

-You will also see more intricately painted plates in every market in Uzbekistan.
+You will also see more intricately painted plates in every market when shopping in Uzbekistan.
 A large-sized plate will have a starting price of around $15-20 USD.
 Be sure to ask the seller to package your plate well, preferably with bubble wrap if they have it.

 Hand Forged Steel